nkristek/Smaragd/README.md

 For an example project, please visit my other project [Stein](https://github.com/nkristek/Stein).

-## Prerequisites

-The nuget package and [DLL](https://github.com/nkristek/Smaragd/releases) are built for .NET Standard 2.0, but you can compile the library yourself to fit your needs.

 ## Installation

 The recommended way to use this library is via [Nuget](https://www.nuget.org/packages/NKristek.Smaragd/), but you also can either download the DLL from the latest [release](https://github.com/nkristek/Smaragd/releases/latest) or compile it yourself.